ArduPilot/ardupilot_wiki/common/source/docs/common-tbs-rc.rst

 .. note::  ELRS (ExpressLRS) RC systems use the CRSF protocol and are connected in a similar manner as Crossfire receivers.
 Also, on F4/F7 based autopilots the UART MUST be DMA enabled for reliable operation.
 Consult :ref:`common-autopilots`.

-If you do not wish to use telemetry then the receiver can be connected to the **RCIN** port using :ref:`SBUS <common-rc-systems>`.
-You must configure the Receiver to output SBUS, of course.
+If you do not wish to use telemetry then a TBS Crossfire or ELRS receiver can be connected to the **RCIN** port using :ref:`SBUS <common-rc-systems>`.
+You must configure the receiver to output SBUS, of course.

 CRSF Receivers
 ==============